johannesnelson/johannesnelson.github.io/_projects/JHWR.md

 ---

-### Gathering Baseline Avian Community Data Ahead of Major Wetland Restoration at John Heinz National Wildlife Refuge
+### Surveying the Bird Community at a National Wildlife Refuge with Passive Acoustic Monitoring

 * toc
 {:toc}